 - Do not leave young children unattended.

-- In case the child has tooth decay or hypomineralized teeth (makes teeth weak) or proclined front teeth get it treated.
+- In case the child has tooth decay or hypomineralized teeth (makes teeth weak) or proclined front teeth get it treated by this Dentist Broadway Vancouver.